Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ###Rendering models with templates

-When using the [$model->render()](/#models/model-render) method, your model will automatically replace tags named according to the following conventions, with regards to all detail laid out in the Models section of the documentation.
+When using the [$model->render()](/#models/model-render) method, your model will automatically replace tags named according to the following conventions:

     <!-- attribute\_name --><!-- /attribute\_name -->

 *       Gets replaced with a model property named attribute\_name, or the return value of model instance method render\_attribute\_name if such method exists.

     <!-- control\_attribute\_name --><!-- /control\_attribute\_name -->

 *       Gets replaced with the 'attribute\_name' element of the array returned by static class method [controls](#models/public-static-function-controls)

     <!-- control\_label\_attribute\_name --><!-- /control\_label\_attribute\_name -->

 *       Gets replaced with the value of the 'label' key under the 'attribute\_name' key of the array returned by static class method controls

 ##Controllers